You just booked your first wedding.

 Don’t Rely On One Battery and Memory Card

 One of the worst things that can happen while photographing a wedding is running out of memory card space or having a battery die.
-Beginners often overlook this, scrambling during the event to charge a battery or delete photos.
+This is something overlooked by beginners, which results in them scrambling during the event to charge a battery or delete photos.

 You can’t ask for the officiant or coordinator to wait for you while you charge, so bring at least two fully charged batteries, as well as multiple memory cards.
 While it’s okay to charge a battery during an event, make sure that you still have another battery to use so you can continue with the wedding photography.